Form a Corporation in New Mexico

 Should you require legal, accounting, or tax advice, it is wise to consult a licensed professional who can speak to your specific situation.
 However, remember that it is not mandatory to have an attorney when filing incorporation paperwork.

-The filing fee for creating your corporation in New Mexico is $125.
-This is the fee for filing your Articles of Corporation with the New Mexico Secretary of State.
+There is a fee for filing your Articles of Corporation with the New Mexico Secretary of State.
 At this time, you'll need to know many things about your company, including your corporate address, your company name (which must be available to use), how many shares you're authorizing your new corporation to issue, the number of shareholders you have (depending on your corporation type), who your corporate officers are, who your registered agent will be, what type of corporation you're choosing, and any directors you'll have.

 At the first board meeting you have with your Board of Directors, you will appoint officers.
 Your appointed officers don't need to be listed in your Articles of Incorporation.
 You also need to adopt bylaws.
 These do not need to be filed with the state either, but you will want to have them for your own records.